Bianca-Malhotra/ML-Model/README.md

 # ML-Model
-#Displays the Salary based on the number of years of work experience
+Displays the salary based on the number of years of work experience